GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

+This website is for my own piano teaching business.
+It's purposes are:
+-to help attract new customers and provide them with a means of getting in contact.
+-to raise awareness of the business.
+-to provide an audio player and file downloads for content related to the business.

 This design of this website is in part based on the Love Running website featured in Code Institute's Full Stack Developer programme. previous builds of the website can be found here #############.
 Much of the development of the css styling was done in these earlier builds, however it should be noted that the commit messages for these are not always clear or easy to follow.
 This has been fixed in this new build which has clear commit messages.

+The enquiries form is not yet functional.

+Languages used:
+HTML5
+CSS3
+JavaScript (for audio player)
+Frameworks:
+Bootstrap 4.1.3

-Hero image: shutterstock
+Hero image: Shutterstock
-Card Images:
+Card Images: Pexels

 Original Content:
 MP3 Audio recordings: Greg Kaighin
 PDF Documents: Greg Kaighin

-Colours: Generated with https://color.adobe.com/create/color-wheel to match the hero image displayed at the top of index.html, and to ellicit the main colours found on a standard black grand piano.
+Colours: Generated with https://color.adobe.com/create/color-wheel to match the hero image displayed at the top of index.html, and to ellicit the main colours found on a standard grand piano (ebony, ivory, black, brass, red felt)

 Audio player: https://codepen.io/craigstroman/pen/aOyRYx